 Our phones keep us in touch with one another, and call quality isn’t your only concern; a weak signal also impairs data speeds.
 In other words, if employees need to use a cell phone to communication across departments, it may be near impossible.

-A good signal is also important to clients visiting your business.
+A good cell phone signal is also important to clients visiting your business.
 By boosting your cellular signal, you increase data speeds which makes phone usage a breeze.

-Wireless experts always recommend using 4G rather than Wi-Fi hotspots when it comes to cyber security and whether Wi-Fi hotspots or data is safer.
+When asked about whether Wi-Fi hotspots are safer than cellular data, wireless experts always recommend using 4G for cyber security.
 This is because the information remains encrypted, so it’s harder for hackers to access information.
-In addition, with a cellular booster, you can ensure everyone using data in your commercial building keeps their digital data secure.
+In addition, with a cellular phone booster, you can ensure everyone in your commercial building keeps their digital data secure.